 If you want to grow tomatoes it’s possible to grow them in your garden shed or certainly start them in the shed before planting them out in the garden.
 All you need is to clear the space near the shed window and put a bench, shelf or anything level near the shed window for the tomatoes to start.
 When the cold weather is finally open you can then think about putting them out in the garden, possibly in front of the garden shed where they can get the benefit of the sun but the shed will also shelter them from the wind.

 Seed potatoes are something else which can start in the shed using some old egg cartons, cardboard ones are best.
-You need to put the broad end of the potato upwards in the egg carton so that the 'eyes' are pointing upwards.
-Ensure that these are placed in the best place in the garden shed so they obtain the most amount of light.
+You need to put the broad end of the potato upwards in the egg carton so that the ‘eyes’ are pointing upwards.
+Ensure that these are placed in the best place in the summer house so they obtain the most amount of light.
 As with the tomatoes you need to keep them moist so that they can flourish.
-When the potatoes tubers have shoots about 1 - 1½ cm long you can them move them from the garden shed to your garden for main planting.
+When the potatoes tubers have shoots about 1 – 1½ cm long you can them move them from the garden shed to your garden for main planting.